idilgozel/Timing-Multiuser-Protocols/MP/SP/Docs/README.md

 # SP Documentation

 This folder stores the software and resources for the SP routing.
-The difference of this folder from the ``SP_chain`` is the fact that the whole grid is used to evaluate the system rather than 4 chains.

 ### Overview